Seneca-BSA/bsa/docs/ses250/lab4.md

     ***Figure 4.11***

-1. Double verify that the circuit is assembled properly and that there is no short circuit. **Tips:** follow the flow of current from the positive (+) terminal of the power supply to the resistor, then to the ammeter, then to the negative terminal of the power supply to verify proper connections.
+1. Double-verify that the circuit is assembled properly and that there is no short circuit. **Tips:** Follow the flow of current from the positive (+) terminal of the power supply to the resistor, then to the ammeter, then to the negative terminal of the power supply to verify proper connections.

 1. Turn on the output of the power supply and ensure the output is at 5V.

     > **Lab Question 3:** What value do you see on the voltmeter (DMM in DC voltage mode) and the Ammeter (DMM in DC current mode)?
-Record the measured voltage and measured current into Table 2 then use Ohm’s law to calculate the resistance.
+Record the measured voltage and measured current in Table 2 then use Ohm’s law to calculate the resistance.
 Does the calculated resistance agree more with the resistance value provided by the manufacturer or with the resistance you measured earlier?

 1. Repeat steps 10-12 for the second resistor.